-Consort for Convolved Violins has been performed in Plaisir and Saint-Denis…
+Consort for Convolved Violins has been performed in Plaisir, Saint-Denis and San Francisco…

 To Max Mathews, in memoriam